gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 her head back and tried the next one.
 There, almost directly below her, stood Scholar-Candidate Nangyal and her father.

 "I'm telling you, it's him," Cough said in a low voice.
-"Didn't have the scars on his face the last time I saw him, but I swear, saints and Pilots both, it's him."
+"Looks a little worse for wear, but saints and Pilots both, it's him."

 "Even if you are right, what do you propose I do about it?" the *tralpa* replied testily.
-"In case you hadn't noticed, we're outnumbered.  *And* they have a tiger."
+"In case you hadn't noticed, we're outnumbered."
 He shivered.

-"Yes, I know they have a scoffing tiger.
+"Yes, I know you're outnumbered, I can count.
 Wait!"
 Cough seized the *tralpa*'s sleeve as the lowlander turned to leave.
 "Don't you see?
 This is your chance.
 If you get him home, you'll be able to name your price.
 Full scholar, whatever post you want---anything."

 The *tralpa* hesitated.
 Cough released his sleeve.
 "Of course, if you'd rather Lhawang got the credit..."

 "Fine," the pudgy man snapped, brushing his sleeve.
 "I'll inform Captain Birgith.
-Now let's get back inside before that damn creature comes prowling around and decides we'd make a good dinner."
+Now let's get back inside before any of those grubby traitors wander by and wonder what we're doing here."

-"You more than me," Cough said cheerfully, clapping the *tralpa* on the back.
+"You're courage is an inspiration to us all," Cough said cheerfully, clapping the *tralpa* on the back.

 Noxy watched them until they rounded the corner, her mind whirling.
-Why would her father have seen Private Thokmay before?  *Where* would he have seen him?
+Who was her father talking about?
 And why would Captain Birgith care?

 *Twinge.* "Oh, not now," she muttered.
-She didn't have time for a headache---she had to get back before her mother noticed she was gone.
+She didn't have time for another of her strange headaches---she had to get back before her mother noticed she was gone.
 She turned to go back down the stairs and squeaked at the sight of three trolls blocking her path.
 Two were males with brawny arms and solemn faces.
 The third was the female she had seen in the forest and in her dream.